 This is a convenient workaround, but you shouldn’t use it as a long-term solution.

-Given the above configuration, you can now run your build with --scan to produce a build scan.
+Given the above configuration, you can now run your build with --scan to produce a Build Scan.
 As the build completes, the last lines of output will be similar to:

 Publishing build scan...